Definition: What is ‘omnichannel’?

-You may have teams collecting feedback and working towards KPIs on their own sections of the journey, but without a joined-up overview it’s nearly impossible to find out where a positive or negative experience originated, or how it could have been prevented.
+You may have teams collecting feedback and working towards KPIs on their sections of the journey, but without a joined-up overview, it’s nearly impossible to find out where a positive or negative experience originated, or how it could have been prevented.

 How can you develop an omnichannel approach?

-The principle of an omnichannel experience is clear – it’s a joined-up, user-centred model that reflects the need for free movement between communication and marketing channels.
+The principle of an omnichannel experience is clear – it’s a joined-up and user-centred customer experience that reflects the need for free movement between communication and marketing channels.
 But how do you create it?
-And what does the back-end system of an omnichannel organisation look like?
+What does an omnichannel marketing strategy look like?
+And how does the back-end system of an omnichannel commerce solution use each sales channel?

 Every business has its own approach to omnichannel experience design.
 But there are a few common factors that are generally present, and which will help you lay the foundation for an omnichannel approach, one where you can easily add more channels and expand on features to meet growing user expectations-and business needs.